fxn/z85/README.md

 > The binary frame SHALL have a length that is divisible by 4 with no remainder [...]
 It is up to the application to ensure that frames and strings are padded if necessary.

-An arbitrary binary may no satisfy that, so the gem provides  `*_with_padding` variants to automate padding on your behalf:
+Arbitrary binaries may no satisfy that, so `z85` provides  `*_with_padding` variants to automate padding on your behalf:

 ```ruby
 # 👍 USE THESE ONES FOR ARBITRARY BINARIES.